ShadeLab/ConditionallyRareTaxa/README.md

 #####
 # This repository includes:
 1.  <b>CRT_Functions_vX.R</b>
    * An R script that contains all of the functions needed for the analysis.
 The user does not need to open or manipulate anything in this script.
+For analysis, it should be located in the same directory as the SimpleRareToPrevScript_vX.R file and the input file.
 2.  <b>SimpleRareToPrevScript_vX.R</b>
    * An R script with lines that must be run in R to complete the analysis.
 This script includes user-defined options, and should be opened,  and options altered for individual analysis needs.
 Please read the comments embedded in SimpleRareToPrevScript_vX.R because they contain important instructions for successful use.
 3.  <b>InputFile_EnglishChannel_L4.txt</b>